This online e-learning course is a home study course. Explore learning methods

 Yes, our extensive Tutor Support team are on hand by phone, email and Facebook to answer any questions that you may have about your training to ensure you are always fully supported and on track.

-Every student is different, some students are able to study full time, some can commit 16 hours per week – others only 6-8 hours part-time.
-This along with fitting around work and family commitments will affect how long the course takes to complete.
+Answering how long it takes to become a personal trainer is difficult because every student is different.
+Some students are able to study full time, some can commit 16 hours per week – others only 6-8 hours part-time.
+You may want to mix intensive periods of study with ‘rest’ periods to fit around work and family commitments.

 This course is for anyone with an interest in mental wellbeing and wished to enhance their knowledge into a career.
 This course is especially useful for people in the health sector such as sports centres and schools.